 “As our lives have become busier, it’s the one thing I’ve made sure that I pass on to my three children — continuing the tradition of family meal times — so that they understand the meaning of Ramadan.”

 Working at a radio station, Anisa has a busy schedule but she still makes the time to prepare chaats (fried dough balls), samosas (fried triangular pastries filled with meat or potato) and pakoras (spiced vegetable fritters) for the whole family.

 “Years ago, my family had to plan meals well in advance because it wasn’t easy getting all the desi (south Asian) ingredients.
 Now, it’s become much easier with supermarkets like Asda stocking everything.
 I can drive home from work and pick up all I need on the way.”

-The increase in Sehri options (the meal before dawn) and Iftari options is great for Anisa, who lives a fast-paced and busy lifestyle.
+The increase in suhour options (the meal before dawn) and Iftar options is great for Anisa, who lives a fast-paced and busy lifestyle.

 “My mother cooked everything from scratch; for me, it’s a mixture of scratch-cooking and buying readymade foods such as Aisha’s Samosas and Gino’s chicken nuggets, while my daughter buys everything from the supermarket.”

 becoming more mindful about food